This process is for new implementations. If you need to change your domain name, please consult with Customer Care.

 Setting Up a Wildcard SSL Certificate

-You can generally purchase your SSL certificate through the same provider where you got your domain.
-You will need to purchase a Wildcard SSL Certificate.
+You can generally buy your SSL certificate through the same provider as your domain.
+You will need to buy a Wildcard SSL Certificate, as well.
 A Wildcard SSL certificate allows you to secure unlimited encrypted sub-domains that correspond with your main domain.

-DirectScale now offers a free SSL service that is powered by LetsEncrypt.org.
+DirectScale now offers a free SSL service powered by LetsEncrypt.org.
 If you wish to use this service:

-Contact your implementation consultant to let DirectScale know you will be using the service.
+Contact your Implementation Consultant to let them know you will be using the service.

-If you desire to supply your own SSL Certificate from another service, the provider should have documentation and support to help with the setup.
+If you want to supply your own SSL Certificate from another service, follow the provider’s documentation and support.

 Generally, this is the process:

-- Input the request file into the certificate vendor’s portal.
+Attach the request-file to the certificate vendor’s portal.

-Google Drive or Microsoft OneDrive are examples of secure tools to share the files.
-Share them only with email@example.com.
+Google Drive or Microsoft OneDrive are secure tools to share the files.
+Share only with firstname.lastname@example.org.

-Note: Once the files have been downloaded by DirectScale, it is suggested to delete the files from the tool used so the shared link no longer exists.
+Note: Once DirectScale downloads the files, delete the files from the tool used, so the shared link no longer exists.

-When the domain provider asks for the sub-domain, format it like this: *.yourcompany.com.
+It’s important to format the sub-domain correctly while purchasing a Wildcard SSL certificate.
+When the domain provider asks for the sub-domain, format it like this:

-Note: The asterisk acts as a placeholder for the sub-domain, allowing the certificate to secure any sub-domain that belongs to your main domain (such as www.yourcompany.com, brandy.yourcompany.com, etc.).
+The asterisk acts as a placeholder for the sub-domain.
+This allows the certificate to secure any sub-domain belonging to your main domain (for example,

-Once you’ve purchased and configured your domains in the domain vendor portal, you can then configure the Domain Name System (DNS) for the purchased domains.
-The DNS for these domains will create a Canonical Name Record (CNAME), which is an alias that points to another existing DNS entry.
-The CNAMES you create need to point to DirectScale’s domains.
+Once you’ve purchased and configured your domains in the domain vendor portal, you must configure the Domain Name System (DNS).
+The DNS will create a Canonical Name Record (CNAME) for these domains.
+This is an alias that points to another existing DNS entry.
+The CNAMES needs to point to DirectScale’s domains.

 Click here for a guide that walks you through setting up CNAME records with GoDaddy.
-The process will be similar with other domain registrars.
+Other domain registrars follow a similar process.
 Refer to your domain registrar’s documentation for help with setting up CNAMES.